Teetee-lab/Scone-Unlimited-Image-Classification-Project/README.md

 ## Dataset Overview

 The data was extracted from the Python version of the CIFAR-100 dataset.
-The CIFAR dataset is open source and generously hosted by the University of Toronto at: https://www.cs.toronto.edu/~kriz/cifar-100-python.tar.gz.
+The CIFAR dataset is open source and generously hosted by the University of Toronto.
 In order to use the dataset, I transformed the data into a usable shape and format, split it into train and test then saved it into an AWS S3 bucket.

 ## Project Result